Kitchener station

 Kitchener station is a railway station located in Kitchener, Ontario, Canada, slightly to the northeast of downtown Kitchener, at 126 Weber Street West, near the corner of Victoria Street.
 It is a heritage building containing a waiting room and ticket counter built beside a set of tracks also used as a freight yard.
 A separate building to the east of the passenger area, originally built in 1925 as a freight building, now serves as the headquarters for the Goderich–Exeter Railway.

-The station is served by GO Transit regional trains operating between London and Toronto, Via Rail intercity trains operating between Sarnia and Toronto via London, and GO Transit regional buses operating between Kitchener and Bramalea.
+The station is served by GO Transit regional trains operating between Kitchener and Toronto, serving as it's terminus station, Via Rail intercity trains operating between Sarnia and Toronto via London, and GO Transit regional buses operating between Kitchener and Bramalea.

 History

 In 1856, the Grand Trunk Railway was in the process of a westward push, extending its Toronto–Brampton line.
 The first Grand Trunk train arrived in Guelph on January 30.
 On Wednesday, June 18, the first train arrived in Kitchener (then known as Berlin) with 150 passengers.
 The first Berlin railway station opened shortly after, on the 1st of July.
 The railway was extended beyond Berlin to St. Marys Junction in 1858, and to Sarnia in 1859.

 In 1857, shortly after the arrival of the Grand Trunk, the Great Western Railway also arrived in Berlin via its subsidiary, the Preston and Berlin Railway.
 This branch line, the northern section of which still exists in the form of the CN Huron Park Spur, connected the northern Grand Trunk and southern Great Western mainlines to each other at a junction west of the newly-built Kitchener Grand Trunk station, near King Street.
 The Great Western began to construct its own wooden station close to the junction, and had purchased land near the Grand Trunk station which would allow for either adjacent stations or a future union station.
 However, service on the Preston and Berlin line ended only a few months after it began due to the catastrophic collapse of its bridge over the Grand River, and the plans for a union station never bore fruit.